 You’re providing a future.

 You’re giving them a source of income, a way to pay for diapers and milk and other essentials.

-You’re empowering them to care for others in need, as they produce thousands of bars of soap for use in refugee camps, to prevent the spread of disease.
+You’re empowering them to care for others in need, as they produce thousands of bars of soap for use in refugee camps across Iraq, to help stop the spread of disease.

 You are standing with your sisters in Iraq, providing a hand up rather than a handout.

-Their soap is as beautiful as the hands that labor over it.
-It’s beautiful not just for what goes into it—natural ingredients like olive oil, herbal tea, chamomile, and eucalyptus—but also for what it’s done in the lives of Gozê and her sisters.
+Their soap—it is as beautiful as the hands that labor over it.
+Not just because of what goes into it: natural ingredients like olive oil, herbal tea, chamomile, and eucalyptus.
+But also for what it’s done in the lives of Gozê and her sisters.